aav7fl/website-legacy/_posts/2016-05-01-ocarina-of-time-n64-save-transfer-guide.markdown

 ## Part One: Preparing the Transfer Computer

 1. Have your machine (with the parallel port) turned on and booted into its Linux partition or a Live CD equivalent.
-2. Download the [latest release](https://github.com/parasyte/n64rd/releases) of N64RD.
+2. On that machine download the [latest release](https://github.com/parasyte/n64rd/releases) of N64RD.
 This tutorial uses version 0.2.0.
 3. Unzip its contents and navigate to the directory using a terminal.
 4. To build N64RD, we need to install ‘scons’.
 From the command line, run: